Tonga reconnects to internet after volcano eruption | DW | 22.02.2022

 Tongans had to use makeshift satellite services as the repairs to the cable were made.

-Repair ship Reliance took 20 days to replace the 92-kilometre (57-mile) section of the 827 km cable that connects the island nation to Fiji and other international networks.
+Repair ship Reliance took 20 days to replace the 92-kilometer (57-mile) section of the 827 km cable that connects the island nation to Fiji and other international networks.

-"Thanks optic fiber internet.
-We can now see the world,” news portal Kaniva Tonga quoted local resident Paulo Lātu’s post on Facebook.
+"Thanks, optic fiber internet.
+We can now see the world,” news portal Kaniva Tonga quoted resident Paulo Lātu’s post on Facebook.

 The eruption that took place late in January, triggered a tsunami that reached as far as Alaska, Japan and South America.